Bryan Danielson: Return to the independent circuit (2010)

 After being released, Danielson received several offers to sign with other wrestling companies, being contacted by TNA, albeit indirectly and some Japanese promotions.
-Two weeks after his departure from WWE, Danielson made his return to the independent circuit on June 26, defeating Eddie Kingston at the CHIKARA event We Must Eat Michigan's Brain in Taylor, Michigan.
+Two weeks after his departure from WWE, Danielson made his return to the independent circuit on June 26, defeating Eddie Kingston at the CHIKARA event We Must Eat Michigan's Brain.
 Rather than receiving streamers, the fans instead threw neck ties in light of the Justin Roberts incident in WWE.
 The following day at CHIKARA's Faded Scars and Lines, Danielson defeated Young Lions Cup holder Tim Donst in a non-title match.
 On July 3, Danielson returned to wXw, defeating Wade Fitzgerald and TJP in the round robin stage of the Ambition 1 tournament.
 The following day, he defeated TJP in a rematch and finally Johnny Moss in the finals of the tournament to win Ambition 1.
 On July 17, Danielson debuted in the International Wrestling Association (IWA), being booked to defeat Q.T.
 Marshall for the IWA Puerto Rico Heavyweight Championship.
 On July 23, Danielson debuted in the fledgling EVOLVE promotion, which was originally conceived to be built around Danielson as their top star before he signed to WWE.
 In the main event, Danielson defeated Bobby Fish.
 The following day, Danielson returned to Dragon Gate USA and submitted Shingo in the dark match main event of Return of the Dragon.
 After the match, Danielson joined BxB Hulk, Masato Yoshino, Naruki Doi and PAC as the fifth member of the stable World-1.
 On July 30, Danielson returned to Pro Wrestling Guerrilla, competing in a match where he defeated Roderick Strong.
 On August 7, Danielson unsuccessfully challenged Adam Pearce for the NWA World Heavyweight Championship at the NWA Legends Fanfest.

 Despite returning to WWE on August 15, Danielson honored most of his independent bookings, making his first appearance on August 20 and defeating Jon Moxley at Heartland Wrestling Association's Road to Destiny.
 The following day, he was defeated by Drake Younger at Insanity Pro Wrestling's Ninth Anniversary Reign of the Insane.
 On August 22, Danielson defeated J Freddie at a Squared Circle Wrestling event.
 On September 10, he returned to the IWA using the name Daniel Bryan and lost the IWA Puerto Rico Heavyweight Championship to Dennis Rivera.
 The following day, Danielson returned to EVOLVE by defeating Munenori Sawa in the main event.
 Later that same night, Danielson wrestled for New York Wrestling Connection in a tag team match, where he and Tony Nese defeated Dimitrios Papadon and Alex Reynolds.
 On September 25, Danielson returned to Dragon Gate USA and defeated YAMATO in the main event of the evening.
 The following day, Danielson defeated Jon Moxley.
 On October 1, Danielson wrestled the last of his independent matches by defeating Shelton Benjamin at a Northeast Wrestling event.